formsbyair/Documentation/docs/_docs/tags/functions/foreach.md

 ---
 title: Functions > ForEach
 category: Tags
-order: 5
+order: 6
 ---

-Iterates through a repeater and returns the concatenated output for all items
+Iterates through a repeater with optional filter and returns the concatenated output for all items

 ## Syntax